VesTheCoder/key-value-storage/README.md

 - This project was made 98% manually.
 No LLM functional code, no autocomplete
 - The whole process of me working on the project on record you can find here: (youtube link)
-- What was written by LLM: docstrings, data type hints, this readme file.
-Every string was carefully checked manually
+- What was written by LLM: docstrings, data type hints, this readme file, Dockerfiles.
+Every string was carefully checked manually.
+- To easily start the project, you can use the docker-compose.yml, that is located in the main directory.

 ## Table of Contents